Research Associates

 Dr. Claire Beecher

-CHEMRES, University of Galway
+Centre for Health Research Methodology, University of Galway

 Claire holds Bachelor’s degrees in both Business Studies & Event Management (Limerick Institute of Technology) and Midwifery Science (National University of Ireland, Galway).
 In 2014 she was awarded the Dr H.H.
 Stewart Medical Scholarship in Midwifery.
-Her PhD thesis titled ‘The development of a survey instrument to evaluate women’s experiences of their maternity care in Ireland’ was submitted to NUI Galway in March 2020.
+Her PhD thesis titled ‘The development of a survey instrument to evaluate women’s experiences of their maternity care in Ireland’ was submitted to University of Galway in March 2020.
 The survey instrument developed has been adopted by the National Care Experience Programme as the Irish National Maternity Experience Survey and was implemented nationally in Ireland in February 2020.

 Claire holds Bachelor’s degrees in both Business Studies & Event Management (Limerick Institute of Technology) and Midwifery Science (National University of Ireland, Galway).
 In 2014 she was [...]